 Local councils gain enhanced powers to investigate, inspect, and enforce housing standards against rogue landlords.

-Phase 1 will take effect on 1 May 2026, introducing a range of tenancy reforms.
-This gives tenants, landlords and agents time to fully understand and adjust to the new Phase 1 rules.
+Phase 1 legislation takes effect on 1 May 2026, introducing a range of tenancy reforms.

 The Renters' Rights Act will introduce 10 key changes to existing housing legislation in the rental market.
 These are outlined below: